Children's Trust Child Personal Safety Programs

 Talking to children about touching and personal safety can be difficult for teachers and parents.
 Talking About Touching creates a comfortable context for discussing this sensitive topic.
 The research-based program teaches children basic skills to help keep them safe from dangerous or abusive situations.
 Instructor-friendly materials place personal safety in context with traffic, fire, and environmental safety.
 Touching is discussed in terms of safety, rather than sexuality.
 The curricula includes fifteen, 30-minute lessons, and is age-appropriate for preschool/kindergarten and grades one through four.

-The Massachusetts Children’s Trust Fund is the lead coordinator and training agency bringing Talking About Touching to Massachusetts under an agreement with the Committee for Children, which developed the curricula.
+The Children’s Trust is the lead coordinator and training agency bringing Talking About Touching to Massachusetts under an agreement with the Committee for Children, which developed the curricula.
 The program is taught in thousands of schools throughout North America.

 - Teacher’s Guide containing background information, letters to parents, and other helpful program tools

 - 15 photo-lesson cards for preschool and kindergarten